-Fixed rate student loans:
+Fixed-rate student loans:

 Are not affected by interest rate changes

-If you plan to pay off your student loan debt relatively quickly, a variable rate student loan can be a cost-saving option.
-However, it’s important to be aware that the longer it takes you to pay off the loan, the more opportunity there is for interest rates to rise – taking your student loan’s rate with it.
-You can mitigate your risk by looking for a lender that caps its variable rates at a certain number.
+If you plan to pay off your loan relatively quickly (lucky you), a variable rate student loan can save you money.
+However, be aware that the longer it takes you to pay off the loan, the more opportunity there is for interest rates to rise.
+You can mitigate your risk by choosing a lender that caps its variable rates.

 Editor’s Note: This is an updated version of a post we originally published in September 2013.
 We welcome new comments and questions below.